numbers

 “We’re good, thanks.”
 Willem said politely.
 The waitress smiled - two tiny dimples forming in her cheeks - and returned to the bar.

-“Mr Serious,” Jay said jovially.
+“Alright, Mr Serious,” Jay said jovially.
 “Waitresses, eh?”

+Willem ignored him.
 “What’s so important it can’t wait for the weekend?”
-Willem ignored him.

-Jay looked at him, disappointed, then then craned his neck to peer over the booth opposite, and behind.
-“I met this guy,” he began when we he was sure no one could hear them.
+Jay looked at him, deciding not to pursue the matter further and then craned his neck to peer into the booth opposite, and then the same again behind.
+When he was sure no one could hear them, he began.
+“So I met this guy.”

 “It’s about time –” Willem said sarcastically.

-Willem frowned.
+Willem smiled.

-“I met this guy that’s blowing up right now doing looksmaxxxing.”
+“He’s blowing up right now in looksmaxxxing.”

 “What?”
 Willem asked.

-“Get better looking dude –” He stopped abruptly.
+“Get better looking dude –”

 “Like that man,” Jay said, pointing at her as she walked to the bar.